launchdarkly/cpp-sdks/architecture/server_data_system_architecture.md

 ```

-In contrast to Background Sync, Lazy Load actively implements `IStore` by fetching data items from a
+In contrast to Background Sync, Lazy Load actively implements `IStore` by fetching data items from
 an `ISerializedDataReader`
 via `IDataReader` and placing them in a Memory Store cache.